Changes to custody visiting in line with government guidance on Covid-19

 Each year, an annual report is published for the local community to inform and reassure them about how people are treated whilst in police custody.

-Please note that from 2019, the ICV Annual Report is included within PCC Annual Report.
+Please note that for 2018/19, the ICV Annual Report is included within the PCC's Annual Report.

-For specific information around ICV in Annual Report 2018/19 please see Appendix D (page 27).
+For specific information around custody visiting in the PCC's Annual Report 2018/19, please see Appendix D (page 27).

 What is the role of an Independent Custody Visitor?